César Award for Best Actress: Superlatives

 Nathalie Baye is the only actress with multiple wins in both categories.
 She is also the only performer to have won an acting César in three consecutive years, in 1981, 1982 and 1983.

 Three films have received both accolades: One Deadly Summer in 1984 (Best Actress to Isabelle Adjani, Best Supporting Actress to Suzanne Flon), Indochine in 1993 (Best Actress to Catherine Deneuve, Best Supporting Actress to Dominique Blanc) and Queen Margot in 1995 (Best Actress to Isabelle Adjani, Best Supporting Actress to Virna Lisi).

-Five women have won the César Award for Best Actress after previously winning the César Award for Most Promising Actress:
+Six women have won the César Award for Best Actress after previously winning the César Award for Most Promising Actress: